Chloe Chua

-Biography
+Early life and education

-Chua was introduced to the piano at the age of two and a half and to the violin at age four by her mother, a music educator.
+Chua was born in Singapore in 2007.
+She was introduced to the piano at the age of two and a half and to the violin at age four by her mother, a music educator.
 Her teacher was Yin Ke, who started teaching her at age four at the Nanyang Academy of Fine Arts and School of Young Talents String Section, until she was about 17 years old.

-She currently studies with Professor Kolja Blacher at the Hochschule für Musik Hanns Eisler Berlin.
-She has performed in the United States of America, Italy, China, Thailand, Saudi Arabia, and Singapore, and in festivals such as the New Virtuosi Queenswood Masterclass, the Singapore Violin Festival, and Chingay Festival.
-Chua has also performed with the Singapore Symphony Orchestra, Xiamen Philharmonic Orchestra, Salzburg Chamber Soloists, Russian National Youth Orchestra, Kammerorchester Basel and the China Philharmonic Orchestra.
-In 2018, she and Christian Li were both awarded first prize in the Junior division of the Menuhin Competition.
+As of May 2025, Chua's website states that she is studying with Professor Kolja Blacher at the Hochschule für Musik Hanns Eisler Berlin.